sefinehtesfa34/deep-learning-tensorflow/README.md

 The translation quality is reasonable for a toy example, but the generated attention plot is perhaps more interesting.
 This shows which parts of the input sentence has the model's attention while translating:
 <image src="translation/image.png">

+# Note: This example takes approximately 10 minutes to run on a single P100 GPU.